Breast And Nipple Sensation After A Mastectomy

 Fortunately, techniques in breast reconstruction can help restore sensation to the breast.

 At the Center for Breast Restoration, improving patient quality of life after breast cancer is our top priority.
-Numerous studies have shown that the presence of sensation in the reconstructed breast can improve the patient-rated quality of life post mastectomy and breast reconstruction.
+Numerous studies have shown that the presence of sensation in the reconstructed breast can improve patient quality of life after having a mastectomy.

 If a patient elects to have breast reconstruction using their own natural tissue, studies have shown that nerves will grow into the tissue that is transplanted.
 This may result in the return of some skin sensation to the new breast.

 Please follow the link for more information regarding using your own tissue for breast reconstruction.

 Dr. Spiegel has spent a great deal of time working on improving techniques for restoring lost sensation to the breast following a mastectomy.

 Although some nerves may grow into the tissue that is transplanted during breast reconstruction, this nerve growth happens very gradually and is only observed in about 50% of patients.

 Dr. Spiegel takes sensation a step further by reconnecting the nerve that is cut during the mastectomy, a procedure that is called neurotization.